Helping millions of people navigate the world of technology.

 Run the command DISM Online Cleanup Image RestoreHealth

 The Task Scheduler can sometimes become unresponsive due to interference from third-party security programs like antivirus or firewall software.
-You can avoid potential conflicts and pinpoint the problem’s core cause by temporarily deactivating these third-party security programs.
+Temporarily deactivating these programs can avoid potential conflicts and pinpoint the problem’s core cause.

 After troubleshooting, it’s crucial to re-activate your security software to keep your machine secure.
 If Task Scheduler functions appropriately with these programs deactivated, configure them to allow Task Scheduler or seek updates from the software developer to guarantee compatibility with your Windows version.